-If you’re an agency or business owner needing to manage multiple Facebook accounts then you will know how stressful it can be.
+If you’re an agency or business owner needing to manage multiple Facebook accounts, you will know how stressful it can be.

-I manage six pages on Facebook and there have been times when I thought I was losing my mind.
+I manage six pages on Facebook, and I thought I was losing my mind a few times.
 Actually losing my mind!
-There are now over 65 million business pages on Facebook and if you’re managing more than one of them, you will need some productivity hacks to stay sane.
+There are now over 65 million business pages on Facebook … If you’re managing more than one of them, you will need some productivity hacks to stay sane.

 Here are eight ways to manage multiple Facebook accounts without going nuts.

-I use Canva to create my Facebook post images and the great thing is, you can duplicate the message and change the image as seen below.
+I use Canva to create my Facebook post images.
+The great thing is, you can duplicate the message and change the image as seen below.
 Save your images in a folder for each brand and then alternate them each time you want to post an update.

-TAKEAWAY- Create 5 images for each posting scenario.
-For example; “Social Media Tip”, “Thought Of The Day” and “Thank You”.
-This makes it super easy to manage multiple Facebook accounts.
+Create five images for each posting scenario.
+For example; “Social Media Tip,” “Thought Of The Day” and “Thank You.”
+This makes it super-easy to manage multiple Facebook accounts.

 One of the biggest problems I had when managing multiple Facebook pages was keeping the various brands and teams updated on everything.
-Each brand has its own set of creatives, logins, graphics and reports and if you are managing lots of them, then it can become very confusing.
+Each brand has its own set of creatives, logins, graphics, and reports.
+If you are managing lots of them, it can become very confusing.

-Using a social media management tool like Agorapulse means that I can monitor comments, posts, private messages and interaction in one place.
+Using a social media management tool like Agorapulse means that I can monitor comments, posts, private messages, and interactions in one place.
 That goes for Facebook, Twitter, and Instagram.
-No more annoying logins and bye bye password lists on Excel!
+No more annoying logins, and bye-bye password lists on Excel!

 As you can see from the screenshot below, in minutes I can switch between looking at messages for a hair salon I manage to monitoring comments on my own Facebook page.

-Another benefit is that evergreen content will get more views as it will be searched repeatedly as opposed to time sensitive or event based content which has a shelf life.
-You can see a post below from my blog Charli Says which has been reused several times on Facebook.
-Its content is not time sensitive, does not include any dates and is still useful and valid for my fans.
+Another benefit is that evergreen content will get more views as it will be searched repeatedly as opposed to time-sensitive or event-based content, which has a shelf life.

 One way to feel like you’re going nuts is to leave all your scheduling till the last minute, or worse still, not schedule at all.

 Using the Agorapulse calendar, I can schedule posts and tweets to go out on the days and times I want them to for each Facebook page.
+I can even bulk upload posts from a CSV file that I jam everything into in one swift motion.
 This task probably takes me three hours every two weeks.
-However it saves me needing to remember to post updates each day.
+However, it saves me needing to remember to post updates each day.

 Marketers don’t like working on social media reports.
 They can take ages to produce and really cut into your creative time.

-TAKEAWAY- Different brands will have different Facebook KPIs when it comes to social media management.
+Different brands will have different Facebook KPIs regarding social media management.
 Know which metrics each page wants to see and generate reports based on those.

-Envision this scenario: You are managing 6 pages, each has 3 ads running, all of them finish on the last day of the month.
+Envision this scenario: You are managing six pages, each has three ads running, all of them finish on the last day of the month.